ShaoyiLu/Deformable-GCN/README.md

 ---

 ## Model Architecture
-This module performs T-step graph feature smoothing to capture long-range dependencies and generate positional embeddings $\( \phi \)$.
+This module applies T-step feature smoothing on the graph to capture long-range dependencies and generate positional embeddings 𝜙.

 At each step $\( t \)$, the feature is updated via: